Vizemo/vizemo.github.io/pushnotes.md

 - added a border and hover effect to make it float when your mouse goes over it.
 - added rounder edges to the underlines in the navbar
 - changed some text in the html and made all the css the same for future iterations, future iterations will contain different content on each page past the welcome box so they're the same for now, but will change in the future
+- renamed public folder to html folder
+- renamed index.html to home.html and moved that into html folder
+- changed the links for each html to accomodate this
+- added a js folder with temp.js for future iterations
 ##### 11/14/24
 - added a small amount of code to setup navbar for css
 - added major changes, redefined the following